tamton-aquib/steggi/README.md

 # steggi

-Stegsolve like program in python with opencv and tkinter.
+Stegsolve like GUI program in python with opencv and tkinter.